TaziaHorton/TaziaHorton/README.md

 - **Lunar Mining Automation**: Developed a fully automated control system for lunar regolith extraction.
 - **Backup Systems**: Implemented automated backup protocols for critical space mining operations.

+## Questions

+- If anyone knows a good place to put backups in Linux let me know, I just use root directory.

 ## 📫 Get In Touch
 Always excited to discuss automation, space technology, and the future of extraterrestrial operations!